OT, your way.

 Enable Occupational Therapy is a family centered practice that utilizes evidence based treatment and assessment.
-The team consists of Occupational Therapists, Recreation Therapists, Physical Therapists, and Rehabilitation Assistants/Kinesiologists.
+The team consists of Occupational Therapists, Recreation Therapists, and Rehabilitation Assistants/Kinesiologists.
+Please note, we do not have Speech Language Pathologists or Physical Therapists at the clinic.

 We provide treatment to both adults and children in homes, the community, and within a clinic setting.